ptrcdev/automated-pr-assistant/README.md

 ## Usage

+To use this webhook with your own repository, you will need to:

+1. **Set up the webhook in your repository:**
+   - Go to your repository's settings.
+   - Find the webhook section and add a new webhook.
+   - Set the payload URL to the endpoint of this NestJS API.
+Public domain: https://automated-pr-assistant-production.up.railway.app
+   - Choose the events you want to trigger the webhook (e.g., push events).
+   - Select the content type as JSON.

+If you enter the public domain as the payload for your webhook, every time you make a commit, it will send you an email with the Code Review.

 ### Webhook Endpoint

 The API exposes a POST /webhook endpoint.
 This endpoint is designed to be used with GitHub/GitLab webhooks.